1D Three-state mean-field Potts model with first- and second-order phase transitions: Numerical analysis and physical interpretation of the self-consistent equations

 \subsubsection{The case $J>0$, $J_0<0$}

-When $J_0<0$ the model is still mean field, so that a first-order phase transition similar to the case $J_0>0$ is still present, but with a corresponding lower value for $T_c(J_0)$.
+When $J_0<0$ the model is still mean field, so that a first-order phase transition similar to the case $J_0>0$ is also present, but with a corresponding lower value for $T_c^{(\mathrm{FO})}$, as confirmed by Fig.~(\ref{fig4}).
 Now, however, due to the fact that $J_0<0$, we must to take into account that two spins that are consecutive along the 1D chain, at low enough temperatures, cannot have the same value, so that, among the three components $(1,2,3)$, the favored one(s), if any, along the 1D chain must be alternated with another one (others).
 There are two ways to realize this alternation.
 If for example we look for situations in which, at low enough temperatures, the component $1$ is favored, along the 1D chain we can look for configurations of the kind $(1,2,1,3,1,2,1,3,\ldots)$.
 But we can also look for situations in which, for example, both the components $1$ and $2$ are favored and, at low enough temperatures, the configurations are of the kind $(1,2,1,2,1,2,1,2,\ldots)$.
-Again, even if in one dimension (\textit{i.e.}, in the pure model) there is no phase transition, the presence of a finite positive $J$ guarantees the existence of such phase transitions, as confirmed by Figs. (\ref{fig6}) and (\ref{fig7}).
-Notice, for both the situations, with respect to the case $J_0\geq 0$, the necessary modification of the values $(x_1,x_2,x_3)$ for $T\to 0$ due to the alternations: now the asymptotic values are either $(1/2,1/4,1/4)$ or $(1/2,1/2,0)$ for the above former and latter case, respectively.
-Quite interestingly, while the latter phase-transition mechanism corresponds to a first-order phase transition, which turns out to be, in shape, quite similar to the phase transition that occurred for $J_0>0$, the former phase-transition mechanism corresponds to a second-order phase transition.
-However, only the state coming from the first-order transition is stable, while the other turns out to be unstable, as seen from the fact that the initial conditions giving rise to the second-order phase transition live in a subspace of $(x_1,x_2,x_3)$ of the kind $x_1=x_2$ which has zero volume in 3 dimensions.
-A basin of attraction of zero volume corresponds to a unstable state.
-In fact, a control of the Hessian of the Landau free energy (\ref{f}) \footnote{ The true free energy is given by (\ref{f}) calculated in the solutions of the system (\ref{x}), while the Landau free energy is represented by (\ref{f}) alone.} gives, for the solution corresponding to the second-order phase transition, always one negative eigenvalue.
-However, the presence a second-order phase transition in a non disordered three-state mean-field Potts model, even if hidden in a subspace, is a quite non obvious and interesting fact: in the subspace $x_1=x_2$, as the temperature is decreased, the system is forced to favorite $x_3$ not by a jump, but continuously.
+Notice, for both the situations, with respect to the case $J_0\geq 0$, the necessary modification of the values $(x_1,x_2,x_3)$ for $T\to 0$ due to the alternations: now the asymptotic values are either $(1/2,1/4,1/4)$ or $(1/2,1/2,0)$ (and their permutations) for the above former and latter case, respectively.
+In both the cases, we have a translational broken symmetry (similarly to an antiferromagnetic Ising model) but in the latter case, we have also a further two-fold broken symmetry (since one state, either the state 2 or the state 3, must be excluded).
+Interestingly, while the latter phase-transition mechanism corresponds to a first-order phase transition, which turns out to be, in shape, quite similar to the phase transition that occurred for $J_0>0$, the former phase-transition mechanism corresponds to a second-order phase transition.
+However, as in the case $J_0\geq 0$, only the state coming from the first-order transition is stable, while the other turns out to be unstable, as seen from the fact that the initial conditions giving rise to the second-order phase transition live in a subspace of $(x_1,x_2,x_3)$ of the kind $x_{i_1}=x_{i_2}$ which has zero volume in 3 dimensions or, alternatively, by controlling the Hessian of the Landau free energy (\ref{f}).
+Again, we stress that the presence a second-order phase transition in a non disordered three-state mean-field Potts model, even if hidden in a subspace, is a quite non obvious and interesting fact: in the subspace $x_{i_1}=x_{i_2}<x_{i_3}$, as the temperature is decreased, the system is forced to favor $x_{i_3}$ not by a jump, but continuously and, in turn, this transition sets the end of the symmetric metastable state.